Working with Traumatized Parts

 Symptoms of Problematic Parts

-When an inner part becomes active it may temporarily dominate our thoughts, emotions, and actions and kind of take over our experience.
+When an inner part becomes active it may temporarily dominate our thoughts, emotions, and actions and kind of takes over our experience.
 This can manifest through various symptoms, including unwanted behaviours, self-sabotaging behaviours, internal conflicts, recurring patterns and intense emotional reactions.

 • If there is unwanted behaviour there is kind of a sequential conflict within us – i.e. one part drives the bevaviour and another part (an inner critic) criticises us afterwards.